shermandy/COM-438-Communication-Theory-and-Research/Study Guides/Chapter 3, Sparks.md

+# Chapter 3 - A Brief History of Media Effects Research
 * Sparks lists several reasons why knowledge of the history of media effects research is important.
 Name two of them.
 * Which of the early media effects examples is now considered to likely be apocryphal?
 * What effort during WWI led to increased acceptance that the media can have an impact on the public?